quantiaconsulting/amplicon_metagenomics/ITS/ITS_readme.md

 3. Identifies ITS start and stop sites using **hmmsearch** on the representative sequences;
 4. Trims both original PE reads and merged sequence with quality scores, returning the merged or unmerged sequences with quality scores in a .qza file;

-To install **ITSexpress** plugin in QIIME2 you need to use the following code.
+To install **ITSXpress** plugin in QIIME2 you need to use the following code.
 Of course, we've already installed it for you:
 :stop_sign:
 ```
 conda install -c bioconda itsxpress